Hidayat-rivai/struktur_data48/README.md

 The last data will be linked with the first data so it will make circular linked list.

-If you delete node, you can search a node that you want.
+If you delete node, you can search a node that you want to delete.